 - Tell your doctor if you have any conditions that may affect the outcome of PRP, such as low platelet count, clotting disorders, or blood tumours.

-Generally, no. Sometimes, the doctor will inject a local anesthetic into the skin to stop the PRP injection from hurting.
-Also, PRP injections should be done with ultrasound, meaning the injections hurt less.
-Usually, a few people require pain killers after a PRP injection.
+Generally, no. Sometimes, the doctor will inject a local anaesthetic into the skin to stop the PRP injection from hurting.
+Also, PRP injections should be performed with ultrasound, which means they hurt less.
+Usually, a few people require painkillers after a PRP injection.
 Overall, we recommend taking paracetamol or codeine after the injection if needed.
 Also, we suggest applying ice packs every 4-6 hours, particularly after tendon injections.

 Generally, PRP therapy is safe.
-However, patients can be sore in the joint or tendon for up to a week.
-Typically, leucocyte-rich PRP causes a more significant reaction after an injection.
+However, patients may experience joint or tendon soreness for up to a week.
+Typically, leucocyte-rich PRP elicits a more pronounced reaction after injection.
 Also, the positive effects do not start for at least 2-3 weeks after injection.

-Overall, the risk of infection is lower than in other injections and is around one chance in 1500000 injections.
+Overall, the risk of infection is lower than with other injections and is around 1 in 1500000 injections.

 Typically, it depends on whether a joint or tendon is injected.